mnieber/mnieber.github.io/_posts/2021-25-08-arriving-at-simple-code.md

     clever trick).
 You often spot these opportunities by thinking before doing.

 This approach works because developing "on paper" is magnitudes faster than writing actual code.
-By spending an hour on thinking how to get from A to B (resisting the temptation to stop halfway) you've already started on the simplification process.
+By spending an hour on thinking how to get from A to B (resisting the temptation to stop halfway and start coding) you've already started on the simplification process.

 ### Tip: focus first on getting the code to work